ndhorton/ls202/lesson_6/lesson_6_notes.md

 Remember: when there is a gap beneath an `img`, this is because `img` is `inline` by default.
 There are several ways of dealing with this, but one easy one (if its appropriate) is to set the `img` to `display: block`.

 Remember: the `flex` property can be used with a unitless integer on flexbox items in much the same way fractions work for grid items' size.

+# 6:12 CSS Frameworks #

+Popular frameworks for CSS include **Bootstrap** and **Foundation**.

+LS don't mention **Tailwind**, but that appears to be the most popular c.
+2024.
+Tailwind is "utility-first", meaning that you compose Tailwind's tiny utility CSS classes in order to produce unique styles.

+By contrast, Bootstrap and Foundation feature ready-made components and standard interfaces, which you can incorporate into a page wholesale.
+These components include HTML elements and optional JavaScript functionality in addition to CSS.

+The most beneficial aspects of Bootstrap and Foundation are their handling of media queries for tablet and mobile views as well as a grid system that's already defined for you by way of generic classes.

+A framework package typically has a grid system implemented with a combination of HTML, CSS, and JavaScript at it sheart.
+This grid has nothing to do with CSS Grid, though it's possible that frameworks may soon incorporate CSS Grid.
+(Bootstrap and Tailwind now incorporate Grid to differing extents.)